 Fill the sink halfway with water and apply the plunger, pumping the rubber attachment to create proper suction.
 It should disperse the blockage.

-If that fails, it’s time to clear the trap – the curved piece of pipe that connects your sink to vertical pipe.
+If that fails, it’s time to clear the trap – the curved piece of pipe that connects your sink to the vertical pipe.
 First, place a bucket under the pipes so that you don’t simulate Noah and the flood on your floor.
 Next, unscrew the trap by hand or by using a pipe wrench.
 Empty the water within and clear out the interior of the trap.
 Put it back in place, reattach the pipes and run the water to ensure that the blockage is cleared.